 Just about anywhere in this 840-acre urban oasis is ideal for fall foliage.

-Always popular is the area around the famous Bow Bridge, and now that the equally iconic Belvedere Castle has re-opened after a lengthy restoration, the view from the terrace.
+Always popular is the area around the famous Bow Bridge, and now that the equally iconic Belvedere Castle which has re-opened after a lengthy restoration, the view from the terrace.

 Check the park’s own autumn guide to Sugar maples, Black Tupelo and more of the 20,000 trees dotting what is arguably the best and most famous urban park on the planet.